YoussefBayouli/AWS-Cloud-Security---Protecting-Resources-and-Data-in-the-Cloud/README.md

 # Cloud Security - Secure the Recipe Vault Web Application

-In this project, you will:
+In this project, I :

-* Deploy and assess a simple web application environment’s security posture
+* Deployed and assessed a simple web application environment’s security posture
-* Test the security of the environment by simulating attack scenarios and exploiting cloud configuration vulnerabilities
+* Tested the security of the environment by simulating attack scenarios and exploiting cloud configuration vulnerabilities
-* Implement monitoring to identify insecure configurations and malicious activity
+* Implemented monitoring to identify insecure configurations and malicious activity
-* Apply methods learned in the course to harden and secure the environment
+* Applied methods learned in the course to harden and secure the environment
-* Design a DevSecOps pipeline
+* Designed a DevSecOps pipeline

 ## Dependencies and Prerequisites

 ### Access to AWS account
-Students will need to use their personal AWS accounts.
-Udacity will provide a $100 credit for any usage costs.
+In order to work this project you will  need to use your  personal AWS account.
 If project instructions are followed we do not anticipate usage costs to exceed this amount.

 ### Installation of the AWS CLI and Local Setup of AWS API keys
 Instructions and examples in this project will make use of the AWS CLI in order to automate and reduce time and complexity.